A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Maintain Your Vehicle Regularly

 Adhere to the recommended maintenance schedule for your vehicle, including oil changes, tune-ups, and any necessary repairs to the emissions-related systems.
+Regular maintenance is the single most important factor in passing emissions tests consistently.

 Address Check Engine Lights Promptly